ktorio/ktor-documentation/topics/Engines.md

 </link-summary>

 To run a Ktor server application, you need to [create](create_server.topic) and configure a server first.
-Server configuration includes different settings:

-- an [engine](#supported-engines) for processing network requests;
-- host and port values used to access a server;
+Server configuration can include various different settings, such as an [engine](#supported-engines) for processing network requests, host and port values used to access a server or SSL settings to name a few.
-- SSL settings;
-- ... and so on.

 ## Supported engines {id="supported-engines"}